SethRzeszutek/Counsel-Me-1/README.md

 ## Main Veiws:
 * `login page`     - simple login page
+* `user page`      - user landing pages depending on security level
 	* `admin page`     - manages counselor access to patients as well as other settings
 	* `counselor page` - access assigned patient(s) information and forms (landing page after logging in?)
-* `patient page`   - veiw patient information and contracts
+* `patient page`   - view patient information and contracts
 * `form pages`     - forms like contracts, questionaires, etc.
-* *Possibly a calender/planner, but this idea is more of a back seat*
+* *Possibly a calender/planner, but this idea is more of a back seat* (Really think we should add this now.)